Hedge Maple - Acer campestre

 Hedge Maple is usually low-branched with a rounded form, but there is considerable variability from one tree to the next.
 The branches are slender and branch profusely, lending a fine texture to the landscape particularly during winter.
 Lower branches can be removed to create clearance beneath the crown for vehicles and pedestrians.

 The tree eventually reaches a height and spread of 30 to 35 feet but it grows slowly.
 The small stature and vigorous growth make this an excellent street tree for residential areas, or perhaps in downtown urban sites.
 However, it grows a little too tall for planting beneath some power lines.
-It is also suitable as a patio or yard shade tree because it stays small and creates dense shade.
+It is also suitable as a patio or shade tree because it stays small and creates dense shade.
 [2]

 Hedge Maple - Acer campestre

 The tree excels in its ability to tolerate dry, alkaline soil but some protection from open winds is helpful.
 Not for highly compacted soil.
-It is wellsuited for and looks great during drought in a partially shaded location or on the north side of a building.
+It is well suited for and looks great during drought in a partially shaded location or on the north side of a building.
 The common name alludes to the plants tolerance of severe pruning, and it will make a dense, tall screen, whether pruned or not.
-Branches are arranged closely on the trunk and some pruning is usually desirable to create a well-formed tree.
-The main ornamental feature is the bright yellow fall color.
-There appears to be variability in color from one year to the next and from tree to tree.
-Prune early in the life of the tree to develop several major branches well-spaced along a central trunk.
-This will improve the durability of the tree compared to trees with many upright and spreading branches originating from one point on the trunk.

 Pests are usually not serious, but there are some potential problems.
 Leaf stalk borer and petiole-borer cause the same type of injury.
 Both insects bore into the leaf stalk just below the leaf blade.
 The leaf stalk shrivels, turns black, and the leaf blade falls off.
 The leaf drop may appear heavy but serious injury to a healthy tree is rare.